 - 38% of mobile internet users say that they have encountered a website that wasn’t available.

 Addressing the pain points of mobile internet users can enhance the user experience, creating a more positive brand experience for the customers.
 Thus, it can help companies to generate better customer engagement and build greater brand loyalty.

 Steps to incorporate to improve mobile site speed

-- Enable image compression in the right format to optimise mobile speed.
+- Enable image compression in the right format to optimize mobile speed.

 - Minimise HTTP requests as they are one of the biggest hindrances to speed

-- Optimise large volumes of full-size images in the right format to maximise performance.
+- Optimise large volumes of full-size images in the right format to maximize performance.